susanev/uw-stars-cse/143/weeks/week1/exercises.md

 # Exercises
 ## Week 1

+_These problems are intended to be completed in pairs, you may work with anyone you like.
+However, if you begin these exercises before others have finished the quiz, please work in silence until everyone has finished_

 1. Write a method called stutter that doubles the size of a list of integers by replacing every integer in the list with two of that integer.
 For example, if a variable called list stores the following:

 	```